On ParseHub, you can scrape information from many vehicle dealership websites for cars, vans, trucks, motorcycles... etc.

 Scrape data from the listings page

 1. Open ParseHub, click on "New Project" and enter the URL you would like to scrape data from.
-In this case we are using this URL which already specifies location and vehicle type.
+In this case, we are using this URL which already specifies location.
 Click on "Start project on this URL".

 Please note that you can also set your project to click into certain categories and/or search for one or multiple locations.